Quasi estranei game

 Unlike other card games, this one isn’t about winning.
 As explained:

-“This game has two options: play safe or play to develop.
-The second aspect is how you win.”
 The cards guide you through a series of questions and icebreakers that will strengthen or develop new connections, whether you play with your girlfriend or a stranger.

 There are three stages that have been purposefully developed.

 The first (perception) will call into question whatever preconceptions you may have about anybody you play with.
-Expect queries such, “What was your first impression of me?” or “Do I seem like a morning person or a night owl? why?
+Expect queries such, “What was your first impression of me?” or “Do I seem like a morning person or a night owl? why?”

 The second level (connection) delves a little further with suggestions like, “When was the last time you surprised yourself?” or “Describe your perfect day!”.